Monsoon Season in Nepal: Weather and 13 Best Things to Do

 Best Things to Do During the Monsoon Season in Nepal

-1. Trek in the Rain Shadow Region of Nepal: Mustang!
+1. Visit the Rain Shadow Region of Nepal: Mustang!

 2. Explore the UNESCO World Heritage Sites in Kathmandu

-There are 7 World Heritage Sites in the Kathmandu Valley including Buddhist stupas, Hindu temples and three Durbar Squares (“royal palace squares”) that used to be buildings of royal families.
+There are 7 World Heritage Sites in the Kathmandu Valley including Buddhist stupas, Hindu temples and three Durbar Squares (“royal palace squares”) that used to be buildings of the royal family.

-The heritage sites are: Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Boudha Stupa, Pashupatinath Temple, Swoyambhu Stupa and Changu Narayan Temple.
+The seven World Heritage Sites are the Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Boudha Stupa, Pashupatinath Temple, Swoyambhu Stupa and Changu Narayan Temple.

 🌧️ Check out the best rainy day activities in Kathmandu here!